What is a Part 36 Offer?

 - You would be ordered to pay the Claimant’s costs on the standard basis up to the expiration of the Relevant Period

 - The Claimant would be ordered to pay your costs from the expiration of the Relevant Period

 - The Claimant would be ordered to pay interest on your costs at 8% per annum

 What are the benefits of making a Part 36 Offer?

-A Part 36 Offer can be a very powerful negotiating tool in litigation and provides the incentive to settle a case before it reaches Court.
+A Part 36 Offer can be a very powerful negotiating tool in litigation.
+It provides the incentive to settle a case before it reaches Court.
 An early offer can have a significant impact on the cost order that is made at trial.
-The opposing party therefore needs to be confident that it is going to do better than your Part 36 Offer at trial.
+The opposing party therefore needs to be confident that it’s going to do better than your Part 36 Offer at trial.